danielbarczynski/learning-react/README.md

-Another repo for learning React.
+Another repo for learning ReactJS.
 Every exercise is in the different commit.